Wolfsblvt/BlossomsPokemonGoManager/README.md

 [Our discord can be found here](https://discord.gg/APceUzU)

 ## FAQ
+### General Questions
 #### Q: Can I get banned for using this tool?
 - **A:** Yes.
 No. Maybe.
 It's possible, but no one can really answer that exactly right now.
 Read the Disclaimer a few lines above this FAQ.

+#### Q: Can you add catching of Pokémon and using PokéStops?
+- **A:** No. We'll include lucky egg support for evolving, but that's it.
+We are not just another botting tool.
+We want to keep the use of our tool as fair as possible and just make managing Pokémon easier.

+#### Q: Can you include feature XY?
+- **A:** Maybe yes!
+Submit an issue explaing your suggestion as detailed as possible.
+We will look over it and see if we will include it and when (:

+### Troubleshooting
 #### Q: The app doesn't start.
 It tells me `Could not find or load main class ...`?
 - **A:** Java 8 is not installed (correctly).
 Download and install [the latest Java JRE release](https://www.java.com/download/).

-#### Q: After login no window shows up.
-No error is displayed
+#### Q: After login no window shows up, or the window is empty.
+No error is displayed.
 - **A:** It's a small bug with the current config.
 Go to your folder where the `.jar` file is and delete the `config.json`.

+#### Q: When I try to login it shows an error with `AsyncPokemonGoException` and that I should try again.
+What should I do?
+- **A:** At first, try again.
+No joke.
+Clicking OK and logging in again works most of the time.
+That's why I made the retry possible.
+If it does not work after several tries, there could be another issues.
+In nearly all of the cases the issue is caused by a VPN, Proxy or Firewall you use.
+Try deactivating them.

+#### Q: On startup it shows `NullPointerException` and in the stacktrace there is something about writing files or such.
+What's happening?
+- **A:** The tool needs rights to write in the folder where it is in.
+That means it does not work under `C:\Program Files` or such.
+Put the tool in a place where you surely have rights to write.
+For example the Desktop.

 #### Q: Java 8 is not available for my linux system.
 What do I do?
 - **A:** Read up [Install Oracle Java 8 (JDK8 and JRE8) in Ubuntu or Linux Mint](http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html) on how you exactly do it.

+#### Q: Google OAuth Token does not work.
+How do I use the App password thing?
+- **A:** You have to activate 2-Step-Verification and then generate a password for the app on your Google Account: [Read how that works on the Google Help Page](https://support.google.com/accounts/answer/185833?hl=en).

+### Questions about functions
 #### Q: Is the IV calculated somehow?
 Is it the correct value or maybe wrong?
 My IV calculator says something different.
 - **A:** The IV isn't calculated, it is directly taken from the API response.
 It's the exact value like the game has it.

 #### Q: What is this alternative IV calculation mode?
 What does it do?
 - **A:** Usual IV rating weighs every three values the same, so 1/3.
 The alterative mode takes in mind that attack is more important when calculating things like CP of the Pokémon.
 For a detailed information and a real-life example see the issue about it: [#165](/../../issues/165)

-#### Q: Can you add catching of Pokémon and using PokéStops?
-- **A:** No. We'll include lucky egg support for evolving, but that's it.
-We are not just another botting tool.
-We want to keep the use of our tool as fair as possible and just make managing Pokémon easier.

-#### Q: Can you include feature XY?
-- **A:** Maybe yes!
-Submit an issue explaing your suggestion as detailed as possible.
-We will look over it and see if we will include it and when (:
+#### Q: Those Gym Offense, Gym Defense and Duel Ability columns.
+I don't understand them.
+What's that?
+- **A:** Oh man.
+Those are complicated calculations, but really helpful.
+Gym Offense means how good your Pokémon is to attack, Gym Defense how good it can defend one.
+Duel Ability just means plain attack power.
+Now the important thing is that those columns with the "Rating" suffix compare your current moveset and stats to the best possible version of that Species you can achieve.
+Like how good is your Vaporeon compared to a 100% one with Hydro Pump.
+The other three columns compare to the best possible that exists.
+Which one that is, that's printed in the console when you start the tool.
+For more information behind the calculations You can [look here](https://www.reddit.com/r/TheSilphRoad/comments/4vx729/pokemon_rankings_cheat_sheets_gym_offense_gym/) or google how Professor_Kukui's formulas are.